olviia/TUS-Control-Room/HowToUse.md

 1. Connect 3 computers to the same network
 2. Connect headset to the director's computer
-3. Put your videos in OBS subscenes.
-Don't put more than one source into one subscene.
-Subtitles are in StudioSuper.
+3. Run Unity Hub, open PfC project on all 3 computers
-4. Run Unity Hub, open PfC project on all 3 computers
+4. Computers have labels near keyboard

 **Important Notes:**
 - I temporarily disabled the screens for Twitch streaming, so people don't get confused what the other two screens are for